-Document Pu urpose/relevance Implications for Anderson Park Masterplan Doncaster Rovers SC Strategic Plan Thi Inhis documents outlines the DRSC's goals for the period 2020-2030 and the actions it intends to take to reach thee goal.
-Its key goals are: Grow its membership to 350 Enhance its connections/relationships with other community clubs. peak bodies, association, Council, Onemda and local schools Grow junior/female participation Increase numbers and skills of coaches and referees Increase female representation on committee Maintain/redevelop Anderson Park as a high quality playing facility: Resurfacing of small synthetic field Concrete pad for storage near water tank for storage of goals Conversion of grassed area between pavilion and small synthetic field to hard surface area for storage of goals Conversion of one or both fields to synthetic surface Main field upgraded - drainage, new grass cover, top dressing Light along path connected main and second field Lighting upgrade over main field to LED Electronic scoreboard serving main field Canopy installed over the small synthetic field Lighting over the second field Provide a shelter for the second field Convert electricity supply to solar Replace cool room in the pavilion The Club's facility priorities should be considered for inclusion in the masterplan
+Document Purpose/relevance Implications for Anderson Park Masterplan Doncaster Rovers SC Strategic Plan This documents outlines the DRSC's goals for the period 2020-2030 and the actions it intends to The Club's facility priorities should be considered 2020-2030 take to reach thee goal.
+Its key goals are: for inclusion in the masterplan Grow its membership to 350 Enhance its connections/relationships with other community clubs. peak bodies, association, Council, Onemda and local schools Grow junior/female participation Increase numbers and skills of coaches and referees Increase female representation on committee Maintain/redevelop Anderson Park as a high quality playing facility: Resurfacing of small synthetic field Concrete pad for storage near water tank for storage of goals Conversion of grassed area between pavilion and small synthetic field to hard surface area for storage of goals Conversion of one or both fields to synthetic surface Main field upgraded - drainage, new grass cover, top dressing Light along path connected main and second field Lighting upgrade over main field to LED Electronic scoreboard serving main field Canopy installed over the small synthetic field Lighting over the second field Provide a shelter for the second field Convert electricity supply to solar Replace cool room in the pavilion